-The science department offers a STEM program in Biomedical Sciences.
+In partnership with the Greene County Career Center, the science department offers a PLTW program in Biomedical Sciences.
 Working with the same equipment and tools used by lab professionals, PLTW Biomedical Science students are empowered to explore and find solutions to some of today's most pressing medical challenges.
 Through scaffolded activities that connect learning to life, students step into the roles of biomedical science professionals and investigate topics including human medicine, physiology, genetics, microbiology, and public health.
 Students work together in teams to find unique solutions, and in the process, learn in-demand, transferable skills like critical thinking and communication.
 Any high school student wishing to explore a career in the medical field and/or biomedical engineering is encouraged to sample these classes.